meue/cli-to-web/README.md

 # Cli-to-web - The Web-interface for your Node-CLI
-Bring your cli to the next level by pushing your terminal prompts to the web.
+Bring your cli to the next level by pushing your terminal prompts to the web.\
+If you like it, I would be super-happy if you star me on <a href="https://github.com/meue/cli-to-web">github</a> :)

 # usecases
 - You want to create a <span style="color: red">wizard</span> doing things for you.